 Display your company name

-A registered foreign company must display its name in a conspicuous position and in legible characters outside every office and place of business in Australia that is open and accessible to the public.
+You must display the company's name outside every office and place of business that is open to the public.

 - its place of origin

-- the expression ‘registered office’ at its registered office, and
+- at its registered office, the words ‘registered office’, and

 - its place of origin, and